 We determined which storages existed at earlier dates by using Landsat satellite imagery.

 Pump capacity

-River pump capacity was based on farm survey data for all floodplain harvesting properties which provided the data and WaterNSW's data on historical water use and/or orders for the remaining properties and other small users.
+Installed river pump capacity was based on farm survey data for all floodplain harvesting properties, and on earlier survey data for other relatively small water users.